PhilLockett/Old1_cardgen/README.md

 ## Creating a tarball

-Sometimes it is more convenient to use a tarbar than connect to github.
-The following command will create a tarball called 'cardgen-1.0.tar.gz':
+Sometimes it is more convenient to use a tarbar to share software than connect to github.
+The following command will create a tarball called 'cardgen-1.0.tar.gz' from a cloned copy of the code:

+    cd CardGen/
     make dist

 ## Installing from tarball